sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 vrrpmgrd:
   - Listens to VRRP create, delete and parameter change in CONFIG DB
   - Upon change
     - Add/del VRRP instance corresponding Macvlan device to kernel with IPs and state.
-    - Updates VRRP instance configuration to the APPL DB, such as interface name, vrid, and IP address type.
+    - Updates VRRP instance configuration to the APPL DB, such as Macvlan device name, Vip and VMAC.

 vrrpsyncd:
   - Listens to Macvlan interface programming in kernel.
-  - Update the kernel Macvlan device's state to the INTF table entry of APPL DB.
+  - Update the kernel Macvlan device's state to the INTF_table entry of APPL DB.

 intforch:
-  - Listens to VRRP_Table in APP_DB and updates Vip and virtual MAC entries in ASIC_DB for VRRP instances
+  - Listens to INTF_Table in APP_DB and updates Vip and virtual MAC entries in ASIC_DB for VRRP instances

 ##### Uplink interface tracking